The Great Age of Fighting Sail

 The Last Fireship Attack?
 HMS Dart & Désirée 1800

 Fireships were for many centuries to be some of the most dramatic and devastating of all naval weapons, albeit that they were difficult to deploy and dangerous to their crews.
-One of the last – if not the last – deployment of fireships by the Royal Navy was to take place in July 1800.
+One of the last – if not the last – deployments of fireships by the Royal Navy was to take place in July 1800.
 Close inshore action against French shipping by aggressive British naval officers was to be a constant feature of the Revolutionary and Napoleonic Wars and this attack, on the heavily defended French base at Dunkirk, was to be one of the most daring.
-HMS Dart, a sloop of innovative design, of small size but massive firepower, was to play the key role in capture of a much larger French ship.
+HMS Dart, an innovative sloop designed by Samuel Bentham, of small size but massive firepower, was to play the key role in capture of a much larger French ship.

 The loss of HMS Queen Charlotte, 1800